fabioVitorTavares/Tasks-Backend/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.tasks-backend.tasks-backend' is invalid and this project uses 'com.tasksbackend.tasksbackend' instead.
+* The original package name 'Tasks-backend.demo' is invalid and this project uses 'Tasksbackend.demo' instead.

 # Getting Started